All Episodes

 This is Jeffrey Lord filling in for Sean.

-Um I want to bring on now our uh our guest, David Schoen, uh, who is a uh former con counsel to President Trump, a noted civil liberties uh attorney.
+I want to bring on now our guest, David Schoen, who is a former counsel to President Trump, a noted civil liberties attorney.

-And David, before uh w we we start to talk, I have a uh our friend Jason has a clip here of District Attorney Bragg in New York, uh that he's going to play for us, and and that I think can help us set up our discussion here.
+And David, before we start to talk, I have a, our friend Jason has a clip here of District Attorney Bragg in New York that he's going to play for us, and that I think can help us set up our discussion here.

-I know a lot of people are wondering uh whoever has this job, are they going to convict Donald Trump?
+I know a lot of people are wondering, whoever has this job, are they going to convict Donald Trump?

-The Times calls Bragg a talented prosecutor whose successful suit of the Trump Foundation could be invaluable experience, but the investigation he'll take over.
+The Times calls Bragg a talented prosecutor whose successful suit of the Trump Foundation could be invaluable experience for the investigation he'll take over.

-As the chief deputy attorney general in New York State, I oversaw some of the office's biggest cases from exposing illegal behavior by the Trump Foundation.
+As the Chief Deputy Attorney General in New York State, I oversaw some of the office's biggest cases.

 I have investigated Trump and his children and held them accountable for their misconduct with the Trump Foundation.

-I also sued the Trump administration more than a hundred times.
+I also sued the Trump administration more than 100 times.

-We know that the DA is investigating uh Trump.
+We know that the DA is investigating Trump.

-Uh when I was at the A.G.'s office, I sued Trump over a hundred times for his administration's misconduct and brought a case against the Trump Foundation and held him accountable.
+When I was at the AG's office, I sued Trump over 100 times for his administration's misconduct and brought a case against the Trump Foundation and held him accountable.

 All right.